GiorgioNatili/web-extension-experiment/wasm/README.md

 ### Purpose
 The WASM module serves as the core analysis engine for the browser extension, providing high-performance security scanning capabilities through WebAssembly.
 It implements all analysis algorithms in Rust for optimal performance and memory efficiency.

+For a visual representation of the WASM module architecture, see the [WASM Module Architecture diagram](../../diagrams/wasm-module-architecture.md).

 ### File Layout
 ```
 wasm/